mohitjoshi14/Chronos/README.md

 ### Unveiling Destiny: Output

 Upon successful completion, the simulation results and AI-generated summaries will appear in your console.
-Additionally, magical output files will be saved in the `output/` directory:
+Additionally, magical output files will be saved in the `analysis_results/` directory:

   * `simulation_analysis_<timestamp>.md`: Contains the detailed simulation results for each scenario.
-  * `final_summary_<timestamp>.md`: Contains the comprehensive comparative summary across all scenarios (if you chose more than one variation).
+  * `final_analysis_<timestamp>.md`: Contains the comprehensive comparative summary across all scenarios (if you chose more than one variation).

+Log files are saved in the `logs/` directory:

-  * `logs/error_log_<timestamp>.log`: Contains detailed error logs if any issues occur during execution.
+  * `error_<timestamp>.log`: Contains detailed error logs if any issues occur during execution.

 ## 6\.
 The Grand Design: Project Structure

 ```
 .
-├── main.py                          # The master spell, orchestrating the whole process.
+├── example.py                       # Example script for running the magic simulation.
 ├── requirements.txt                 # List of required magical ingredients (Python dependencies).
 ├── .env                             # Your personal book of secrets (e.g., GOOGLE_API_KEY).
-├── output/                          # Where your visions of the future and summaries are stored.
+├── analysis_results/                # Where your visions of the future and summaries are stored.
 ├── logs/                            # The archive of any magical mishaps.
 ├── prompts/                         # YAML files containing the ancient texts for our LLM.
 │   ├── model_generation_prompt.yaml # Instructions for generating the initial model.
-│   └── parameter_variation_prompt.yaml # Instructions for creating alternate realities.
+│   ├── parameter_variation_prompt.yaml # Instructions for creating alternate realities.
 │   ├── sim_analysis_prompt.yaml     # Instructions for summarizing simulation results.
-│   ├──final_analysis_prompt.yaml # Instructions for summarizing multiple scenarios.
+│   └── final_sim_analysis_prompt.yaml # Instructions for summarizing multiple scenarios.
 └── src/                             # The core of the magical engine.
-    ├── __init__.py
+    ├── orchestrator.py              # The master spell, orchestrating the whole process.
     ├── simulation_core.py           # The beating heart: defines and runs the system dynamics model.
-    ├── model_generation.py          # LLM integration for conjuring model configurations.
+    ├── model_generation.py          # AI-powered model generation for conjuring model configurations.
-    ├── parameter_variation.py       # LLM integration for generating infinite timelines.
+    ├── parameter_variation.py       # AI-powered parameter variation for generating infinite timelines.
-    ├── analysis_and_summary.py      # LLM integration for summarizing your visions.
+    ├── analysis_and_summary.py      # AI-powered analysis and summary for summarizing your visions.
     └── utils.py                     # Handy magical helper functions.
 ```